sureddy1/101-azure-app-service-linux-jboss-eap/README.md

 This template allows you to deploy JBoss EAP on Web App for Container.
 These are the features:

-- Built based Redhat JBoss EAP server.
+- Built based on Redhat JBoss EAP server.
 - Runs in standalone mode.
 - SSH enabled.
 - Runs JBoss 7.2